mckinsey/vizro/vizro-core/docs/pages/user_guides/tabs.md

 [`Tabs`][vizro.models.Tabs]  organize and separate groups of related content in a dashboard, letting users switch between different sections or views.
 They are essentially a way of putting multiple [`Containers`][vizro.models.Container] in the same screen space, and letting the user switch between them.
-`Containers` enable the grouping of page components into sections and subsections, see this user guide [here](container.md) for more information.
+`Containers` enable the grouping of page components into sections and subsections; see our [user guide on `Containers`](container.md) for more information.

 <figure markdown>
   ![tabs](../../assets/user_guides/components/tabs-info.png){ width="400"}